 You’ve gotta swing your hips now

 With dancing comes steps, routines and choreography.
 Most dances require a strong recall of some very fetching moves, and you don’t always get the instructions shouted out at you whilst you’re doing them (except if you’re taking part in the Hokey Kokey, of course).
 Although potentially complex to begin with, the more practice that is put in place, the easier these routines will become.
 As the brain juices work harder, your memory is improved, not only for the dance moves but your general mental ability too.
-Just like a crossword or Sudoku, dancing will keep your brain alert and spritely; some studies have even found that dancing can aid the memory for previously forgotten facts.
+Just like a crossword or Sudoku, dancing will keep your brain alert and spritely; some studies have even found that dancing can aid the memory of previously forgotten facts.

 Let’s twist again

-However, it’s not just learning the steps that counts – you have to actually do them too!
+However, it’s not just learning the steps that count – you have to actually do them too!
 Sadly for those of us with two left feet, this simply can’t be avoided.
-The good news is though that the more you dance and the better you become, you will also be improving your body’s flexibility, balance, co-ordination and reflexes.
+The good news is though that the more you dance and the better you become, you will also be improving your body’s flexibility, balance, coordination and reflexes.
 All of these things will not only improve your everyday movements, but you will also be protecting your core and preventing yourself from injury, especially when taking part in other forms of exercise.

-It’s in the heart, and the blood
+It’s in the heart and the blood

 Just like cycling on a bike or running on a treadmill, getting your body moving through dance raises your pulse, increases circulation and strengthens your heart, meaning that you will be at a lower risk of many cardiovascular diseases like high blood pressure, blood sugar level control, blood vessel function, and cholesterol too.
 Dancing aids the control of lipids, which is another name for the fats that exist inside the blood.
 These raise the levels of good cholesterol, as well as lowering the bad.
 When dancing you have to focus on controlling your breathing, thereby regulating your heartbeat and increasing your lung capacity.
-According to the National Institutes of Health, physical movement will increase the flow rate of antibodies in the blood stream, which will also give your immune system a boost too.
+According to the National Institutes of Health, physical movement will increase the flow rate of antibodies in the bloodstream, which will also give your immune system a boost too.